xapicohort/LiveCode-GrassBlade-xAPI-LRS/README.md

 That is to convert from the current time in a video to the format that is used in the xAPI context and result extensions for the video profile.
 I have not added handlers yet to add those extensions but you can see how that is done as well.

-04-23-21 Martin Updated this project with a version 5: GrassBlade xAPI LRS connection-jmd-v5.livecode have been uploaded, also as a ziped file, Also, he created a video demo for the final xAPI Cohort - Spring 2021 which has been uploaded to YouTube: https://youtu.be/W6kxAX-JAEw
+04-23-21 Martin Updated this project with a version 5:

+GrassBlade xAPI LRS connection-jmd-v5.livecode have been uploaded, also as a ziped file.

+Also, he created a video demo for the final xAPI Cohort - Spring 2021 which has been uploaded to YouTube: https://youtu.be/W6kxAX-JAEw